nyc street performer opens for g'n'r

 let's celebrate the start of the 2006 world cup! we've got some first timers and some immortals all ready to compete for the greatest honor in the world. you might not be able to watch all the games live so here's a collection of world cup themes and classic football (soccer/futbol/fussball/calcio/etc) chants to keep you in the mood until you can get to the pub, straight after work.

-and make sure to check the soccer coaching dvd our media tech maestro british superbuddy sizod has assembled and is currently selling: the parent soccer coach.
+and make sure to check the soccer coaching dvd our media tech maestro british superbuddy sizod has assembled and is currently selling: .

 various chants, cheers, and live crowd sounds: